colejarczyk/doc/api/analytics.rst

 Analytics API
 =============

-These endpoints will allow you to easily analyze your data in the Open Loyalty.
+These endpoints will allow you to easily analyze your data in Open Loyalty.

-Getting number of registered customers
+Getting the number of registered customers
 --------------------------------------

-To get number of registered customers in the loyalty program you need to call the ``/api/admin/analytics/customers`` endpoint with the ``GET`` method.
-Additionally method returns number of registered customers per last intervals (day, week, month, year).
+To get the number of registered customers in a loyalty program, you need to call the ``/api/admin/analytics/customers`` endpoint with the ``GET`` method.
+Additionally, the method returns the number of registered customers for each of the following past intervals (day, week, month, year).

 Definition
 ^^^^^^^^^^